 - Quinoa: Uncooked and I buy pre-washed quinoa, so no need to rinse.
 The only source of plant-based complete protein.
 It thickens the chili and tastes delicious after absorbing delicious flavors from liquids.

 - Beans: Canned black beans, white beans, red kidney beans, I recommend low sodium for health reasons.
+You can also use cooked Instant Pot black beans and Instant Pot kidney beans.
+Or here is step-by-step tutorial how to cook dried beans on the stove.

 - Peppers: Bell peppers, one of them being a green bell pepper.
 Chipotle pepper in adobo, minced.
 Jalapeno pepper – seeds or no seeds, depending on how hot you want it.